git-carlos/git-carlos.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
-subtitle: aspiring software engineer & student
+subtitle: systems engineer, programmer, & cool guy

 profile:
   align: right
   image: myself.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <pre>Located in: <br>Tallahassee, FL</pre>
+    <pre>Located in: <br>New London, CT</pre>
-    <pre>Based out of: <br>Fort Myers, FL</pre>
 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello!

 I am Carlos Pantoja-Malaga, an undergraduate student at Florida State University.
-I am currently a candidate for a Bachelor of Science in Computer Science, and I am on track to graduate in the spring semester of 2023.
+I am currently finishing a Bachelor of Science in Computer Science and am scheduled to graduate in May of 2023.

-I am currently looking for employment opportunities to begin my career in the software engineering sector.
-I enjoy working with others, receiving feedback, and keeping open channels of communication.
-I believe I work best in a team environment as I am always looking to contribute, learn from, and expand my skill set with the contributions and recommendations of my colleagues.
+I am excited to announce that I have accepted a position at General Dynamics under the Electric Boat subdivision, where I will be working as a Systems Engineer.
+I am excited for this opportunity and look forward to working as an engineer at such an established company after graduating.

+The purpose of this portfolio site is to document engineering, computer science, and miscellaneous personal endeavors.
+Feel free to browse these projects as you may find some of these interesting.
+Due to the nature of my professional endeavors, any projects documented on this site or on GitHub are strictly personal and unrelated to my professional endeavors.